Bringing Students Together: The Nebraska Union 1936 - 1939

 Once the construction companies had been chosen, the real work began.
 The building was finished by May 1938, and when it was, the hype for the Union was already too much.
 Flyers, posters, and articles had already come out, discussing how the Union would revolutionize the University of Nebraska's campus.

-Read through the documents to see for yourself how excited both the faculty and students were to finally have a place they could get away from all the classroom instruction, hallways, and the mess of grading papers.
+Read through the letters and documents to see for yourself how excited both the faculty and students were to finally have a place they could get away from all the classroom instruction, hallways, and the mess of grading papers.
 After that is all said and done, take a look at how significant the Union is to our University today.

 The topic discussing the Student Union was chosen because of the central impact the Union has on our every day lives attending the University.
 Since the history of the Union is so broad, it was chosen to only study the publications and the reactions of those surrounded by the idea of a student center on the University's land.